kivy/kivy/doc/sources/gsoc.rst

   Description:
     Add full support for major embedded platforms like Beagle Board and Raspberry Pi.
     Kivy already has partial support for RPi.
-It would be great to get full support for other major embedded platforms.
+It would be great to have support for other major embedded platforms.

   This would involve:
     - Native Keyboard Provider.
-    - Window prvider for Beagle board using hooks to the driver for hardware acceleration inspiration can be taken from the rpi window provier https://github.com/kivy/kivy/blob/master/kivy/core/window/window_egl_rpi.py.
+    - Window provider for Beagle board using hooks to the driver for hardware acceleration inspiration can be taken from the rpi window provider https://github.com/kivy/kivy/blob/master/kivy/core/window/window_egl_rpi.py.
-    - Making sure at least one of the backend for each of the core providers work on the embedded hardware with acceptable performnce.
-Namely Text, Window, Audio, Video, Keyboard, Clipboard, Image.
+    - Ensuring at least one of the backends for each of the core providers work on the embedded hardware with acceptable performance.
+Namely: Text, Window, Audio, Video, Keyboard, Clipboard, and Image Providers
   Reference:
       https://github.com/kivy/kivy/blob/master/kivy/core/window/window_egl_rpi.py.
       http://kivy.org/docs/api-kivy.core.html